arsena-k/Word2Vec-bias-extraction/README.md

 * questions_words_pasted.txt
 * questions_words.txt

-**Description:** This code is for training a Word2Vec model using Gensim, including suggested hyperparameters.
-Code is also included for evaluating model quality on the Google Analogy Test.
-Some suggested ways to explore the model are also included.
+**Description:** In Part A, we train a Word2Vec model of text data using Gensim.
 Word2Vec models words in a text dataset as numeric vectors.
 For a review of Word2Vec check out this [blog post](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).
+We also include code in this juputer notebook to evaluate model quality on the Google Analogy Test on any trained Word2Vec model, and explore any trained Word2Vec model.

 ## Part B: Try an approach to measure bias inspired by Bolukbasi et al 2016
 Files needed from this repo: